-Mini biography: Born on 14 June 1928 in Rosario, Argentina, into a liberal, middleclass family.
-He is the first of five children.
+Born on 14 June 1928 in Rosario, Argentina, into a liberal, middle class family.
+Guevara is the eldest of five children.
 As a child he suffers from asthma, and will do so for the rest of his life.

-1947 - He begins studying for a degree in medicine at the University of Buenos Aires.
-He spends his leave on motorcycle tours with his friend Alberto Granado, who runs a dispensary at the leper colony of San Francisco del Chanar near Cordoba in Argentina.
+1947 - Guevara begins studying for a degree in medicine at the University of Buenos Aires.
+He spends his vacations travelling on motorcycle tours with his friend Alberto Granado, who runs a dispensary at the leper colony of San Francisco del Chanar near Cordoba in Argentina.

-While in Peru he works in the San Pablo leprosarium.
-His experiences with the lepers and the poor and underprivileged during his travels have a key impact on the development of his political thought.
+While in Argentina, he meets the lepers at San Francisco del Chanar.
+In Peru he works in the San Pablo leprosarium.
+His interactions with lepers and the poor and underprivileged during his travels have a critical impact on the development of his political thought.
 He becomes convinced that genuine equality can only be achieved through socialism.

 Guevara's experiences on the road are later described in his book 'Motorcycle Diaries'.